CoolJim/XFrameWorks/README.md

 ## Community
 We hope that we build a communtity of helpful, kind people.
 We already have a guide to contributing, a Wiki has been set up and there is also a Code od Conduct/Ethics Code.
 ## Help & Support
 If you're stuck, don't worry!
 Look in the wiki for help!
 For more unusual situations, you can contact support via emailing **jimke2000@gmail.com**.
+We will usally reply within 2 bussiness days.